petarturukalo/micro-guitar-tuner/test/README.md

 version.
 Compile both binaries by running `make`, which uses `arm-linux-gnueabihf-gcc` by default.

-And because these are ARM binaries, you'll likely need to use an emulator such as QEMU to run them, e.g.
+Because these are ARM binaries, you'll likely need to use an emulator such as QEMU to run them, e.g.

 ```